shibing624/SearchApp/README.md

 * `GOOGLE_SEARCH_API_KEY`: if you are using Google, you need to specify the search api key.
 Note that you should also specify the cx in the env.
 If you are not using Google, it is not needed.
 * `SEARCHAPI_API_KEY`: if you are using SearchApi, a 3rd party Google Search API, you need to specify the api key.
 * `OPENAI_API_KEY`: if you are using OpenAI, you need to specify the api key.
-* `OPENAI_BASE_URL`: if you are using OpenAI, you can specify the base url.
-It is usually `https://api.openai.com/v1`.

 ## Todo